 These days I only make longer sequentials for myself, but I happily hire out my teaching, story telling, illustrating and designing skills to clients for shorter comics or other kinds of design and illustration contracts.

 Current Projects: Revolver Quarterly, a personal anthology for short stories and longer work in serial.
 Featured content for the last two issues is Dracula Son of the Dragon & A Bastards Tale.
 You can read a selection of my short stories here on this site.

-In my spare stolen moments I founded and publish the comics news metablog Sequential.
+In my spare stolen moments I found and publish the can-con comics news site Sequential.